Modzzzzz/ModzBott/README.md

 ##### m/meme
 >Send a random meme.
 These memes are chosen from the developer.
 > **If you have a meme you want added to the bot join the [Support Server](https://discord.gg/nzEnYtZ)**
+##### m/autoclear
+>Make the bot remove messages automatically.
+However, you will need another bot to do this.
+A more updated version is coming soon when the website is implemented.
+> **If you require support for this please join the [Support Server](https://discord.gg/nzEnYtZ)**
 ##### m/clear
 >This command makes the bot remove 100 messages from the channel the command is used in.
 This command is way more developed compared to the others.
 Please refer to **[Clear Details](#clear-parameters)**
 ##### m/cutecat